ARC Document Solutions Inc. (ARC)'s Financial Results Comparing With Spherix Incorporated (NASDAQ:SPEX) | New Business Observer

 |Spherix Incorporated

-For the past year ARC Document Solutions Inc. has weaker performance than Spherix Incorporated
+For the past year ARC Document Solutions Inc.’s stock price has smaller decline than Spherix Incorporated.

 Summary